jpmens/mosquitto-auth-plug/README.md

 The SQL query for looking up a user's password hash is mandatory.
 The query MUST return a single row only (any other number of rows is considered to be "user not found"), and it MUST return a single column only with the PBKDF2 password hash.
-A single `'%s'` in the query string is replaced by the username attempting to access the broker.
+Two `'%s'` in the userquery string are replaced by the username attempting to access the broker and the clientid respectively.
+(If the clientid is not to be used in the SQL, insert just a single `'%s'` into the _userquery_ parameter.)

 ```sql
 SELECT pw FROM users WHERE username = '%s' LIMIT 1